Mid North Weather

 Mid North Forecast

-Friday Cloudy.
-Slight (20%) chance of a shower in the morning.
-Winds SW 30 to 45 km/h decreasing to 20 to 30 km/h during the afternoon then becoming W and light during the evening.
+Tuesday Partly cloudy.
+Slight (20%) chance of a shower in the north.
+Light winds becoming SW 15 to 20 km/h in the middle of the day then becoming light in the evening.

 Mid North Weather Forecasts